 # symbol to comment on multiple lines.
 For every line, you need to add the # symbol.

 Thus, using a multi-line comment is a better approach.
 To write a multi-line comment in Python, we can either wrap the comment with triple single or double quote marks.

 ''' this is a comment which is wrapped with triple single quotation '''

 """ this is a comment which is wrapped with triple double quotation """

-''' this add() function add two numbers and return the sum ''' def add(a, b): return a+b print(add(3, 4))
+''' this add() function adds two numbers and returns the sum. ''' def add(a, b): return a+b print(add(3, 4))

 Thus, many programmers use comments to debug their programs.
-By knowing how to write a comment you make your code more readable not only for yourself but for others too who will apparently read your Python code.
+By knowing how to write a comment in Python, you can make your code more readable not only for your future use but for others too who will apparently read your Python code.

 - Google Custom Search Engine API in Python